hamax97/hamax97.github.io/write-ups/rails/lessons-learned-rails.md

 - Rendering a view using `render` will NOT call the action associated to the view, therefore:
   - You have to define the instance variables used by the view.

-- Rendering or redirecting won't stop the action, expressions after the rendering will be evaluated.
+- Rendering or redirecting won't stop the action, expressions after the call to rendering will be evaluated.
   - Whatchout, you can't `render`/`redirect` twice.

 - What is record identification? https://guides.rubyonrails.org/form_helpers.html#relying-on-record-identification